-Determine Who Should Be Involved in Your Sales Enablement Initiative
+Determine Who Should Be Involved in Your Sales Training Initiative

 An important business decision such as selecting a sales training provider should involve multiple stakeholders from within your organization.
 The members of your committee should understand your business goals and strategies since they will be partnering with the provider to develop the most effective courses and training solutions.